-- 87 percent of global consumers are “very likely” to consider a company’s social and environmental commitment before deciding what to buy and where to shop.
-(Source: Cone Communications/Echo Global CSR Study 2013)
+- 84% of global consumers consider a company’s social and environmental commitments before deciding what to buy or where to shop, with 80% saying they would be willing to buy a product from an unknown brand with stronger social or environmental commitments.
+(Source: Cone Communications/ Ebiquity Global CSR Study 2015)

-- 90 percent of global consumers want companies to go beyond the minimum standards required by law to operate responsibly and address social and environmental issues.
-(Source: Cone Communications/Echo Global CSR Study 2013)
+- 91% of global consumers expect companies to do more than make a profit, but also to operate responsibly to address social and environmental issues.
+(Source: Cone Communications/ Ebiquity Global CSR Study 2015)

 - 53 percent of global consumers say they “often” or “always” look for trustmarks, while an additional 32 percent “sometimes” do.
 (Source: Trusting Trustmarks Survey, BBMG/The Collective 2013)

-- In Canada, 35 percent of coffee drinkers recognize the Rainforest Alliance Certified seal.
-(Source: Coffee Association of Canada, Canadian Coffee Drinking Study 2013)
+- Canada – 35% (of coffee drinkers) (Source: Coffee Association of Canada, Canadian Coffee Drinking Study 2013)

 98% of businesses referred to sales and marketing related benefits, when using standards, such as improved reputation (60%), improved profitability (53%), cost reduction (30%) and growth in production (e.g. increased production volumes) (30%).
 (Source: ISEAL/ Aidenvironment, 2017, The Business Benefit of Using Sustainability Standards)